CELO, global industrial fasteners and screw manufacturer

 Torque curve is the main tool to analyze and study any assembly in detail.

-The torque curve is obtained by registering the torque values at each angle or time increment during the fully threading of the screw until its failure.
+The torque curve is obtained by registering the torque values at each angle or time during the threading process of the screw until its failure.

 By analyzing the torque curve, our application engineers infer a considerable amount of valuable information for our customers on the performance of the screw at that particular assembly.
 The main data obtained are as follows: